pratikjaypurkar/chatapp/README.md

 ### Problem Description:
-Email, newsgroup and messaging applications provide means for communication among people but these are one-way mechanisms and they do not provide an easy way to carry on a real-time conversation or discussion with people involved.
+Email, messaging applications provide means for communication among people but these are one-way mechanisms and they do not provide an easy way to carry on a real-time conversation or discussion with people involved.
 Chat room extends the one-way messaging concept to accommodate multi-way communication among a set of people.

 ### Proposed Solution :